NEXUS: Use at marine crossings

 NEXUS members can report to approximately 450 designated sites in Canada or land in the United States by phoning CBSA or CBP as applicable between 30 minutes and 4 hours before landing with specified information and appropriate declarations.

 Use at airports

 Canada

-NEXUS members entering Canada from anywhere in the world may use a NEXUS machine to make customs declarations, as long as the member's irises are on file with the CBSA.
-If the member's irises are not on file, or the NEXUS machines are not working, NEXUS members may use the Special Services desk.
+NEXUS members entering Canada from anywhere in the world may use a NEXUS machine to make customs declarations.
+NEXUS originally used iris scans for authentication in these kiosks, but starting in fall 2019 iris scanning has been replaced by facial recognition.
+If there is no facial scan on file with the CBSA the user will be prompted to scan their passport and face for subsequent use.

 US and Canadian citizens may fly between the US and Canada using their NEXUS card, without the need for a passport.

 NEXUS allows travelers flying from many Canadian airports, even on domestic flights, to bypass the regular security screening line and use an expedited trusted traveler line.
+Starting June 21 2023 CATSA's new Verified Traveller program introduced additional security screening benefits for NEXUS members.